awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 If you are unfamiliar with editing resolvers in AWS AppSync please [reference this section of the documentation](https://docs.aws.amazon.com/appsync/latest/devguide/configuring-resolvers.html).

-Now modify the resolver Request Mapping template attached to the `updateTodo` field and overwite it with the contents below:
+Now modify the resolver Request Mapping template attached to the `updateTodo` field and overwrite it with the contents below:

 ```
 {